a Reliable UAV platform

-The key to commercializing UAV services is proving that your platform is reliable, durable, and failsafe over a long period of operating time, with consistent results.
+The key to commercializing unmanned aerial vehicle (UAV) services is proving that your platform is reliable, durable, and failsafe over a long period of operating time, with consistent results.

 If your platform is well-built and provably reliable, it opens up the route to lucrative regulatory approvals.
 As we know, the unmanned autonomous industry, of which BVLOS is a big part, is about to launch into a massive growth phase.

 In this article, we will try to help you understand the five key elements to creating the most reliable unmanned autonomous platform.

 Why it’s so hard to get regulatory approval